ilqer/WaveTrace/projectProgress.md

 These are finalized.
 Do not revisit without strong new evidence.

-1. **Two independent modes** — Presence and weapon are separate operating modes with no gate between them.
-The A→E gating was removed on 2026-06-11 and is irreversible.
+1. **Independent modes, no gating** — Presence and weapon (and the later people-count and occupancy-heatmap heads) are separate operating modes with no gate between them.
+The A→E presence-gates-weapon gating was removed on 2026-06-11 and is irreversible.
 2. **No cross-node phase multiply** — Independent ESP32 clocks make phase differences between nodes clock noise, not signal.
 Each node is processed independently; feature vectors are concatenated at the feature level.
 3. **Per-link over per-node for weapon** — Pooling all TX directions into one RX node averages a good NLOS direction with noise links.
 This causes sign-flip and washout.
 Per-link models are the correct unit.
 4. **LOGO evaluation only** — Within-session train/test splits inflate accuracy by 10–30% because of window overlap.
 Leave-One-Group-Out over sessions (and subjects when available) is the only honest evaluation.